 Simulation

-By applying BIM, CAD, 3D modeling, VR and AR, we can simulate various architectural processes.
+By applying BIM, CAD, 3D modeling, VR, and AR, we can simulate various architectural processes.
 With that, we save time, effort, money, and most importantly, human lives.
-Computers can simulate layout, position, landscaping, lighting, weather effects, and predict stresses and structural deformations at various points in time.
+Computers can simulate layout, position, landscaping, lighting, and weather effects, and predict stresses and structural deformations at various points in time.
 This helps engineers and architects work out the kinks in the proposed design, and ensure strength, safety, and stability are optimized to the highest degree.

 Prefabrication

-Prefabrication is the practice of building and assembling elements of a structure at any location other than the building site.
-Afterward, transportation technology delivers the pieces to the site, where workers assemble them into a complete facility.
 This practice, combined with lean manufacturing, helps establish optimal operating methods and costs.
 It also reduces production time and wages while boosting product quality, ensures adhering to the building code, eliminates production waste and unnecessary inventory, and introduces consistency and sustainability.

 3D printing buildings or structures